fission/fission.io/content/en/blog/why-choose-fission.md

 From the most basic of issues to the most complex ones, there's a pretty good **community support that comes Free with Fission** ;)

 With a suite of benefits that come along with Fission, don't you think it's time to give Fission a try?
-Fission is powering applications of enterprises across the globe so it is production ready.
+Fission is powering applications of enterprises across the globe, so it is production ready.
 With the dedicated support from the maintainers and the active community, you can trust Fission to take care of your enterprise requirements.

 Read more about [Fission](/docs/) or get in touch with us so that we can help you get started.